 (select one or two activities to be completed with a faculty mentor)

-- Develop a course (choose readings, devise assignments, write syllabus, prepare 3 lectures with audio-visual or other enhancements).
+- Develop a course (choose readings, devise assignments, write syllabus, prepare three lectures with audio-visual or other enhancements).
+To inform this work, see this resource for decolonizing syllabi and developing equitable and inclusive courses.

 3. Portfolio: Documentation